Juve survive fright to hand Benevento 12th straight defeat

 Napoli, who like Inter are unbeaten, have 32 points from 12 games, followed by Juventus (31), Inter (30), Lazio (28) and Roma (27).

-Douglas Costa twice hit the woodwork for Juventus early on before Ciciretti curled a free kick past Wojciech Szczesny to give Benevento a lead nobody had expected.
+Douglas Costa twice hit the woodwork for Juve early on before Ciciretti curled a free kick past Wojciech Szczesny to give Benevento a lead nobody had expected.

 Juve kept pouring forward and missing chances until Higuain acrobatically hooked the ball past Alberto Brignoli in the 57th minute.